Terms and Conditions for Diploma in Dental Nursing

 Change of Tutors

-Harriet Ellis Training & Recruitment Group reserves the right to change or replace tutors at short notice which may be due to unforeseen circumstances such as sickness and/or emergencies.
-Harriet Ellis Training & Recruitment Group do not guarantee the same tutor for an entire term of any course.
-In cases of unforeseen teacher absence Harriet Ellis Training & Recruitment Group will supply a substitute tutor/tutors for the period of the absence where enough notice was given which is 72 Hours via telephone calls and e-mails but cannot be held responsible for unreceived messages due to incorrect or eligible contact details which have been given to Harriet Ellis or a failure of the student to access any messages left for them by Harriet Ellis Staff members.
+Harriet Ellis Training Solutions reserves the right to change or replace tutors at short notice which may be due to unforeseen circumstances such as sickness and/or emergencies.
+Harriet Ellis Training Solutions do not guarantee the same tutor for an entire term of any course.
+In cases of unforeseen teacher absence Harriet Ellis Training Solutions will supply a substitute tutor/tutors for the period of the absence where enough notice was given which is 72 Hours via telephone calls and e-mails but cannot be held responsible for unreceived messages due to incorrect or eligible contact details which have been given to Harriet Ellis or a failure of the student to access any messages left for them by Harriet Ellis Staff members.

-The student is expected to supply their own pens, pencils, note pads etc that are needed for note taking as well as any additional textbooks and research material that could benefit your course.
+The student is expected to supply their own pens, pencils, note pads etc that are needed for note taking as well as any additional textbooks and research material.

 Refugees and Overseas students